faizijr12github/Dynamic-Theme-Dashboard-Light-Dark-Mode/README.md

 # Dynamic Theme Dashboard — Light & Dark Mode (Power BI)

-> *A fully functional Light/Dark mode toggle built entirely with native Power BI features — no custom visuals, no code, just smart use of Bookmarks and Selection Pane.*
+> *A fully functional Light/Dark mode toggle built entirely with native Power BI features — no custom visuals, no code, just smart use of Icon Images with Action.*

 ---